 B2B vs B2C

-Some ideas for a quick launch
+Some ideas for a quick launch and experimentation

 If you’re looking for a few quick ideas but low cash investments:

 - 1. Affiliate Marketing